2 Effecting Global Change

 2.6 Ethics in Professional Leadership

 Engineers and construction professionals occupy positions of trust in society.
-The general public expects infrastructure that is designed and constructed appropriately; they have to be confident that retaining walls will not collapse, or that water will not be poisoned, or any number of places where public safety depends on the built environment.
+The general public expects built environments that are designed and constructed appropriately; they have to be confident that retaining walls will not collapse, or that water will not be poisoned, or any number of places where public safety depends on the built environment.
 Beyond this, the choices of what gets built, when it gets built, and who will benefit from it can benefit some and potentially harm others.
-And many projects are built with public funds.
+On top of all of this, many projects are built with public funds.
 It is therefore essential that built environment professionals behave ethically in all circumstances.

 - Prioritize the public’s safety